rett-l-d/rett-l-d/README.md

- ## Hi there 👋 this is Lucas
+ ##  👋 Hi there this is Lucas

 ## Electrical Enginer | Software Developer

-- 🔭 I’m a Systems Enginerr | Full Stack Software Dev
+- 🔭 I’m a Systems Engineer | Full Stack Software Dev

+- 🌱 I’m currently expanding my knowledge in Embedded RT Systems and Linux

+-  ⚙️ I’m proficient in C#, ASP.NET, C, Python, C#, JS, and more, with experience across Azure, Virtualization, and GIT.

+-
 <!--
 **rett84/rett84** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.